Social

 Policy Rollout:

 The policy is distributed to all suppliers.
-All Level 1 and 2 suppliers of the Bridgestone Group are required to sign a policy receipt acknowledgement.
+All Level 1 and 2 suppliers of the Group are required to sign a policy receipt acknowledgement.
 Since the first edition published in 2018, acknowledgement rate of the policy has been confirmed by more than 99% of the Group’s Level 1 and 2 suppliers.
-As to version 2.0, which was revised last year, the Group established the goal and KPI as 100% of Tier 1 suppliers will have acknowledged the revised Global Sustainable Procurement Policy by the end of 2022 (67% as of March 31, 2022).
+As to version 2.0, which was revised in 2021, the Group established the goal and KPI as “100% of Tier 1* suppliers will have acknowledged the revised Global Sustainable Procurement Policy by the end of 2023.”
+(As of March 31, 2023, 87% of Tier 1 tire material suppliers had done so.)

-For several years, the Bridgestone Group has held annual conferences for suppliers to ensure full understanding of its Sustainable Procurement Policy in multiple regions in which it operates.
-In these annual conferences, the Group has communicated with suppliers on the four foundational elements of the policy, which are Transparency, Compliance, QCD & Innovation, and Sustainable Procurement Practices such as environmentally responsible practices and respect for human rights.
-In 2021, 148 suppliers, consisting primarily of important suppliers for Bridgestone’s global business and its business in Japan, were invited to the annual online conference in Japan.
+For several years, the Group has held annual conferences for suppliers to ensure full understanding of its Sustainable Procurement Policy in multiple regions in which it operates.
+During these annual conferences, the Group has communicated with suppliers on the four foundational elements of the policy, which are Transparency, Compliance, QCD & Innovation, and Sustainable Procurement Practices such as environmentally responsible practices and respect for human rights.
+In 2022, 370 suppliers, consisting primarily of important suppliers for the Group’s global business and its business in Japan, were invited to the annual online conference in Japan.
+Approximately 610 suppliers were invited to the annual supplier conferences globally.

 Assessment by EcoVadis